- What is glaucoma?

-- When will the treatment start and how long will it last for?
+- When will the treatment start and how long will it last?

-- What will be the benefits of the treatment and what is its success rate?
+- What are the benefits of the treatment and what is its success rate?

-- What are the risks and the side effects from the treatment?
+- What are the risks and side effects from the treatment?

 - Are there any foods, medications or activities that I should avoid during this treatment?

-- If the treatment includes medications, what should I do if I miss one dosage?
+- If the treatment includes medications, what should I do if I miss a dosage?

 - Are there any other treatments available?

-- Which tests will I need to have?
+- Which tests will I need to do?

-- What I should expect out of these tests?
+- What should I expect from these tests?